GoogleCloudPlatform/cicd-foundation/exercises/05_skaffold/README.md

-# Configure your Default Container Repository
+# Preparation 5: Configure your default container repository for Skaffold

-Get the URL of your container repository and export as `$SKAFFOLD_DEFAULT_REPO`.
+👉 Get the URL of your container repository and export as `$SKAFFOLD_DEFAULT_REPO`.

 <details>
 <summary>Artifact Registry</summary>